plattysoft/Leonids/README.md

 ####Update, stop, and cancel
 * _updateEmitPoint (int emitterX, int emitterY)_ Updates dynamically the point of emission.
+* _updateEmitPoint (View emiter, int gravity)_ Updates dynamically the point of emission using gravity.
 * _stopEmitting ()_ Stops the emission of new particles, but the active ones are updated.
 * _cancel ()_ Stops the emission of new particles and cancles the active ones.